sampta2023/sampta2023_source/content/dinner.md

   main:
     weight: 1
 ---

 Dinner on Wednesday will be at the Madison Beach Hotel from 6-7pm, and you must **register for dinner by Day 1**.

+The dinner starts at 6pm, and we have an **open bar** until about 8pm, with the buffet itself opening around 6:30pm.
+Hope to see many of you there!

 The hotel's address is: